|Location:||Near Cabrières. At the first houses from Villeneuvette turn left, across the bridge. After 500 m turn left again. Signposted.|

 The whole area is rich in prehistoric mining remains.
 There are several deposits of copper minerals in the area, which were mined at eight locations: Font de Nuque, Vallarade, Pioch Farrus, La Roussignole, Mougno, Combemalle, Autimergues, and Mas Rouch.
 The ore was processed and the smelted on seven locations: Roque Fenestre, Valat Grand, Capitelle du Broum, Pioch Farrus, Pioch de Jaffet, Pitrous, and Mougno.
 At the Pioch Farrus location there are nine mines.

-The tour is very easy and possible for handicapped, as the 200m of tunnel are completely flat.
-Hard hats are provided.
+The tour is very easy and possible for handicapped, as the 200 m of tunnel are completely flat.
+Helmets are provided.
 There is a small exhibition and first introductions are given on a computer.